samisbakedham/finn/doc/mining/install_windows.md

 RawContentLength  : 138
 ```

-## Setup mwc-node to run miner locally
+## Setup finn-node to run miner locally

-Please update config for your mwc-node.
+Please update config for your finn-node.

-- Stop mwc-node if it is running.
-Please let mwc-wallet run in listening mode.
+- Stop finn-node if it is running.
+Please let finn-wallet run in listening mode.
-- Edit `~/.mwc/main/mwc-server.toml` with your favorite editor.
+- Edit `~/.finn/main/finn-server.toml` with your favorite editor.

 Change the value for `enable_stratum_server` to
 ```
 #whether stratum server is enabled
 enable_stratum_server = true
 ```
-- Start mwc-node
+- Start finn-node
 ```
-> ~/my_mwc_install/mwc/mwc.exe
+> ~/my_finn_install/finn/finn.exe
 ```

 You are ready to to run your miner locally on the same host.